edanalytics/edfi_api_client/README.md

 When this occurs, all other rows in the window shift to fill the place of the missing row, resulting in rows entering previously-pulled offset-windows and being missed in subsequent calls to the API.
 This leads to a gradual de-synchronization between the API and datalakes built from the API.

-For example, say there are 15 rows in the `students` resource between change versions 0 and 20, and we are pulling these rows using page-sizes of 4.
+For example, say there are 15 rows in the `students` resource with change versions between 0 and 20.
+We pull these rows using a page-size of 4.

 ![EdFiDesync1](https://github.com/edanalytics/edfi_api_client/raw/main/images/changeversion_desync1.png)

-Say that mid-pull, record number 6 is updated and leaves the change-version window.
+Say that before our fourth (and final) API call, record number 6 is updated and leaves the change-version window.
 Records 7 through 15 will shift to fill its place.
-When this occurs, it is possible that one row will shift into a page-offset already ingested, and thus it will be excluded from the final output.
+When this occurs, record number 13 will shift from page 4 into a page that has already been ingested.
+Therefore, it will be missed from the final output.

 ![EdFiDesync2](https://github.com/edanalytics/edfi_api_client/raw/main/images/changeversion_desync2.png)

 We have added a new offset-pagination method to counteract this bug, known as "reverse paging."
 By default, when `step_change_version=True` in resource pulls, requests are made to the API starting at the greatest offset and iterating backwards until offset zero.
 If a row is updated and a shift occurs mid-pull, one or more rows in the change version may be ingested multiple times, but no rows will be lost altogether.

+In our example, page 4 will be ingested first.
+When record number 6 is updated and the rows shift, record 13 will move into page 3 and will be ingested a second time.
+However, this row will not be lost.

 </details>